We selected some very useful information, which

 There are different breeds of cats, here you will find some information that can assist you to find the best cat companion for your life style.

-As a beginner, you should ask yourself the following questions prior adopting a cat:
+As a newbie, you should ask yourself the following questions prior adopting a cat:

 (i) What kind of life style do I have? (e.g., busy with work all day, kids, travel a lot, etc…even with a busy schedule you will need to find time for your feline friend).